dat-ecosystem-archive/docs/papers/sleep.md

 6 - [11 11 11 11]
 ```

 Using this scheme, it takes at most 8 bytes of Index to represent 32 bytes of data.
-In this example the Index can compresses well because it consists of all one bits.
+In this example the Index can compress well because it consists of all one bits.
 Similarly, an empty bitfield is all zero bits.

 If you write 4GB of data using on average 64KB data chunk size, your bitfield will be at most 32KB.